Val Formazza Beginner Tour

 The path starts with an easy traverse and then drops steadily towards Lago Morasco, where a solid dam guides you across the water with big views up and down the valley.
 Beyond the lake the trail climbs once more to a wide plateau with a second reservoir and a real high alpine feel.
 From here a long, friendly descent follows good paths and tracks, winding past streams and grassy terraces towards the roof of the cable car station.

-Arriving at Altstafel the noise of the valleys still feels far away.
+Arriving at Altstafel, the noise of the valleys still feels far away.
 You can sit for a moment, look back at the reservoir and the line you walked, and let it all sink in.
-Then it is time to float back to Ulrichen by cable car, legs humming, pockets full of new stories from the mountains.
+From here you will need to make your way back to the Ladstafel bus stop, where the bus takes you down to Ulrichen.
+As the bus does not run very frequently, it is important to check the timetable in advance and plan your timing accordingly.
+While you wait for the bus to arrive, you can enjoy a final quiet moment in the mountains, legs humming and pockets full of new stories from the trail.

 Included